volopasse/Ramblings-of-a-hackintosher/Tips.md

 ![alt text](Pictures/hotpatch.png)

-- GFX0 to IGPU: Fix iGPU, HDMI Audio from iGPU.
-Fix iGPU graphics crashing
+- GFX0 to IGPU: Fix HDMI Audio from iGPU.
+Fix iGPU graphics crashing, allow hardware encoding on iGPU
 - AZAL/HDAS to HDEF: This will rename to match your Audio Codec same like real Mac
 - ....